aredn/aredn/README.md

 * vlan 1:  WAN - gateway to connect AREDN network to home network and/or internet
 * vlan 2:  DtDLink (device to device) - AREDN network routing between nodes, typically cross band

-The following devices have a peculiar port configuration due to a limitation in the Ethernet driver.
-The 'Main" port is used for LAN devices only.
-The "Secondary" port is WAN and DtDLink usage only.
-Depending on deployed usage, 2 cat5 cables may be needed.

-* TP-Link CPE210 v1.0 and v1.1
-* TP-Link CPE510 v1.0 and v1.1

 The following devices have enhanced Ethernet port usage.
 A single cat5 to the device could be plugged into ether the 'main' or 'secondary' port with standard port functionality.
 Both ports can be used interchangeably and simultaneously with LAN devices on both ports